Abel-Liu/GTA5-ScriptHook/README.md

 Use I/K/J/L/Return to select menu if without keypad

-Add "ONEKEY" menu to enable "user invincible"  "vehicle invincible"  "never wanted"  "no reload" one time
+Add "ONEKEY" menu to enable "user invincible"  "vehicle invincible"  "no reload" one time